ARM-software/acle/main/acle.md

 than SWP.
 Note that platforms may choose to make SWP unavailable in user mode and emulate it through a trap to a platform routine, or fault it.

-### Large System Extensions

-`__ARM_FEATURE_ATOMICS` is defined if the Large System Extensions introduced in the Armv8.1-A [[ARMARMv81]](#ARMARMv81) architecture are supported on this target.
-Note: It is strongly recommended that standardized C11/C++11 atomics are used to implement atomic operations in user code.

 ### CLZ

 `__ARM_FEATURE_CLZ` is defined to 1 if the CLZ (count leading zeroes)